soniacweb/potterworld/README.md

 <img src="https://i.imgur.com/FdMSGui.png" style="400px margin: 0 auto;" />

-To add on a seperate note, for the `HOUSE HISTORY` and `SPELLS` page, the JSON api responsewe were receiving back was an object in an array- something I hadn't personally experienced as of yet.
+To add on a seperate note, for the `HOUSE HISTORY` and `SPELLS` page, the JSON api response we were receiving back was an object in an array- something I hadn't personally experienced as of yet.
 We were required to add `[0]` to the dot notation to access the data from the object and render is successfully.
 The below is an excerpt is an example of this of this:

 ```